Jerzy Vetulani: 1973–1989: In the orbit of world science. Opposition

-In 1983 Vetulani received International Anna-Monika Prize (2nd class) for his research on the mechanism of electroconvulsion.
+In 1983 Jerzy Vetulani received Anna-Monika Prize (2nd class) for his research on the mechanism of electroconvulsion.
 In years 1981–2002 he was the editor-in-chief of Wszechświat, one of the oldest Polish popular science magazines.
 He was also the editor-in-chief of the Polish Journal of Pharmacology and Pharmacy (1993–1996).
 He obtained the title of associate professor in 1983 and the title of full professor in 1989.

 From 1980 he was an activist in the Solidarity movement.
 He was a member of the Solidarity Work Committee to the Department and Branches of the Polish Academy of Sciences in Kraków and was the 56th member of the Coordinating Commission for Science.
 In 1987–1989 he was a member of the Solidarity's Board of the Małopolska Region, at the end of that period, from 1989 to 1990 he was a member of the Presidium of the Board.
 He mainly dealt with programming matters and advised organization's authorities in the region.
 In the work for Solidarity he took advantage of the position of the editor-in-chief of a scientific magazine; during the martial law he smuggled a letter from Solidarity's region authorities from Poland to Vatican, where he passed it to pope John Paul II.
 He thought this smuggling was possible only because he wasn't searched, as a person at such an important position, and accompanied in his travel to Italy then by Mieczysław Czuma, editor-in-chief of Przekrój.